thomasneirynck/kibana/marvel/watcher/README.md

-# Marvel Watchers
+# Monitoring Watchers

-In this directory you will find example Watchers for Marvel that were distributed with the Watcher Beta documentation.
+In this directory you will find example Watchers for Monitoring that were distributed with the Watcher Beta documentation.
 The `watches` directory contains the example watches and the `test` directory contains integration test for each watcher.

 The testing framework is written in Node.js and use ESVM to create an Elasticsearch instance for running the tests against